wrench-project/wrench/doc/index.md

 (low ratio of simulation time to simulated time, ability to run large simulations on a single computer with low compute, memory, and energy footprints), and expressive (ability to simulate arbitrary platform, application, and execution scenarios).
-WRENCH provides directly ussable high-level simulation abstractions using SimGrid as a foundation.
+WRENCH provides directly usable high-level simulation abstractions using SimGrid as a foundation.

 In a nutshell, WRENCH makes it possible to:

 - Prototype implementations of Workflow Management System (WMS) components and underlying algorithms;
-- Quickly, scalability, and accurately simulate arbitrary workflow and platform scenarios for a simulated WMS implementation; and
+- Quickly, scalably, and accurately simulate arbitrary workflow and platform scenarios for a simulated WMS implementation; and
 - Run extensive experimental campaigns to conclusively compare workflow executions, platform architectures, and WMS algorithms and designs.